John B. Cobb: Biography

 John Cobb was born in Kobe, Japan, on 9 February 1925, to parents who were Methodist missionaries.
-Until age 15, he lived primarily in Kobe and Hiroshima and received most of his early education in the multi-ethnic Canadian Academy in Kobe, to which he attributes the beginnings of his pluralistic outlook.
+Until age 15, he lived primarily in Kobe and Hiroshima and received most of his early education in the multi-ethnic Canadian Academy in Kobe, to which he attributed the beginnings of his pluralistic outlook.

 In 1940, Cobb moved to Georgia, US, to finish high school.
 He found himself both bewildered and disgusted by the pervasive racism in the region, particularly the demonization of the Japanese.
 Seeing how the same events could be presented in such different ways based on the country in which he was living, Cobb became ever-more counter-cultural and critical of the dominant views in churches, media, universities, and government.

 After his graduation from high school, Cobb attended Emory College in Oxford, Georgia, before joining the US Army in 1943.
 He was chosen for the Japanese language program, which was filled mainly with Jewish and Catholic intellectuals who helped make him aware of the narrow, parochial nature of his Georgia Protestantism.

 Cobb served in the occupation of Japan, then returned to the United States and left the army soon afterward.
 He then entered an interdepartmental program at the University of Chicago in 1947.
-There, he set out to test his faith by learning the modern world's objections to Christianity.
-His faith did not come out intact.
+There, he set out to test his faith by learning the modern world's objections to Christianity:

 I was determined to expose my faith to the worst the world could offer.
 Within six months of such exposure my faith was shattered ...
 God, who had been my constant companion and Lord up to that point, simply evaporated, and my prayers bounced back from the ceiling unheard.